mox17/visual-reqm2-electron/README.md

 exluding them from the doctype table.
 This can be done at any time.

 In the doctype table it is visible how many nodes an exclusion of a doctype would eliminate from the diagram.
+The doctype table is the colorful table in the lower left of the main window.

 ## Search